Rethinking Bednets

 • In the field: anchors securely with no extra parts

-• Can't be moved once installed, since it’s tied to walls by strings
+• Cannot be moved once installed, since it’s tied to walls by strings

 • Unusable if any string or the mesh fabric is damaged